The Ultimate 10-Day Campervan Road Trip From Auckland

 What are the speed limits in New Zealand?

-- Speed limits vary but are generally 100 km/h on highways and 50 km/h in cities.
+- Speed limits vary but are generally 100 km/h on highways and 50 km/h in built up areas.

 Can I freedom camp anywhere?